mawrkus/pull-request-review-guide/README.md

 Take some time to choose your reviewers.
 Prior to inviting them, ask yourself:

 - Who should I give visibility of the changes being made?
+Who could be impacted by those changes?
 - Who has time to review my code?
 - Who is qualified to give me the best feedback?